December 2005 (Part 2)

 Hence, in our school of chi kung, one needs not abstain from sex for three days after having sex.
 He can carry on his chi kung or meditation practice as usually, with or without sex.
 There is also no limit to the number of times for having sex.
 You can enjoy sex wholesomely as often as you are capable of.

 The dan tian chakra some say is located 3 fingers below the belly.
 But when I try to channel chi there it feels like it is closer to my back or near the spine but from some illustrations it seems like it is closer to the front of the stomach.
-I do not want to channel to channel to a wrong position and hurt my self.
+I do not want to channel to a wrong position and hurt my self.

 “Dan tian” means energy field.
 It is where chi or vital energy accumulates.